pepicrft/ppineraes-old/posts/2014-11-23-codemotion-experience.md

 ---
 layout: post
-title: "Codemotion experience"
+title: 'Codemotion experience'
-excerpt: "After two days of Codemotion I would like to share my experience in my first time in a developers event like that one"
+excerpt: 'After two days of Codemotion I would like to share my experience in my first time in a developers event like that one'
 modified: 2014-11-23"
-tags: ["codemotion", "viper"]
+tags: ['codemotion', 'viper']
 ---

 It was the first time I attended a developers event of that magnitude and I did it as _a speaker_.
 It was a challenge for me because I had given the same talk in my previous job office but not in a national event like Codemotion is.
 More than 1500 developers sharing their knowledge, their skills, tools, ... and I was there to talk about the architecture VIPER we had been working with in Redbooth during the past months before leaving (I keep using it in my new job).